Fractal and Regular Geometry of Deep Neural Networks: Introduction

 \section{Introduction}

 In recent years, neural networks have attracted considerable attention from mathematicians, leading to significant advances in their theoretical understanding.
-Efforts to analyze deep learning have drawn from various perspectives, including approximation theory \cite{DeVore_Hanin_Petrova_2021}, statistics \cite{MR4134774,Bartlett_Montanari_Rakhlin_2021}, and optimization~\cite{pmlr-v97-allen-zhu19a,NEURIPS2018_a1afc58c}.
-Beside these approaches, another line of research has centered on the study of geometric properties, with the goal of characterizing the complexity of neural networks across different architectures \cite{NIPS2014_109d2dd3,pmlr-v97-hanin19a,GOUJON2024115667,doi:10.1137/22M147517X,6697897,10.5555/3016100.3016187}.
+Efforts to analyse deep learning have drawn from various perspectives, including approximation theory \cite{DeVore_Hanin_Petrova_2021}, statistics \cite{MR4134774,Bartlett_Montanari_Rakhlin_2021}, and optimization~\cite{pmlr-v97-allen-zhu19a,NEURIPS2018_a1afc58c}.
+Besides these approaches, another line of research has centred on the study of geometric properties, with the goal of characterizing the complexity of neural networks across different architectures \cite{NIPS2014_109d2dd3,pmlr-v97-hanin19a,GOUJON2024115667,doi:10.1137/22M147517X,6697897,10.5555/3016100.3016187}.
 Meanwhile, building upon a classical result by Neal \cite{neal2012bayesian}, several papers have studied large-width networks at initialization through the lenses of Gaussian processes, proving central limit theorems at different levels of generality.

 From this latter point of view, one considers a neural network with suitably normalized random weights, and let the width grow to infinity.
 Neal first observed that any evaluation of a shallow network converges to a Gaussian random variable.
-Later on, this was extended to deep networks seen as random functions, showing convergence to a Gaussian process, see the functional central limit theorems \cite{g.2018gaussian, lee2018deep, 10.1214/23-AAP1933} and their quantitative counterparts \cite{cammarota_marinucci_salvi_vigogna_2023,favaro2025quantitative, basteri2024quantitative}.
+Later on, this was extended to deep networks seen as random functions, showing convergence to a Gaussian process, see the functional central limit theorems \cite{g.2018gaussian, lee2018deep, 10.1214/23-AAP1933} and their quantitative counterparts \cite{cammarota_marinucci_salvi_vigogna_2023, basteri2024quantitative,favaro2025quantitative, celli2025entropic}, as well as large deviation properties \cite{MR2102887,andreis2025ldp,MR4994611}.
 As a consequence, random neural networks with large width are very close to Gaussian fields.
-In some sense, this could be even viewed as a characterization of neural networks for ``generic'' values of their parameters, although it is not guaranteed that the networks will show a similar behavior after training.
+In some sense, this could be even viewed as a characterization of neural networks for ``generic'' values of their parameters, although it is not guaranteed that the networks will show a similar behaviour after training.

 Viewing neural networks as Gaussian processes opens up new ways of characterizing their geometric properties and, consequently, their complexity.
 In fact, a substantial body of literature, unrelated to machine learning, has been concerned with the study of geometric structures in Gaussian random fields, such as critical points and excursion sets.
 Classical references are the textbooks~\cite{book:73784,book:145181}, whereas some recent papers in this area include~\cite{AngstPoly2020,MR3857854,st00,st0,MR4538280,EstradeLeon2016,GassStecconi2024,AAP2021}.
 The aim of this paper is to apply these tools to neural networks.